 Table of Contents

-Introduction to Converting Text to Dates in Excel
+Converting Text to Dates in Excel

-Understanding Excel’s Date System
+Date System in Excel

 Excel’s Serial Number Format Explained

-Text Date vs. Excel Date Recognition
+Text Date vs. Excel Date

 When several Excel dates are selected, the status bar provides the “Average,” “Count,” and “SUM” – functions.